Rama-C/Interactive_Visualization_using_D3/README.md

 Viewer's response:

-Siva:  Total flights per year allows me to compare with other years and allows me to find some trends.
-Tooltip allows me to find which states are doing good or bad.
+Siva:  Total flights per year allows me to compare with other years and to find some trends.
+Tooltip helps me to find which states are doing good or bad.

-Monica: The description allows me to understand the data better and made me curious to check whether the specified findings are true or not.
+Monica: The description allows me to understand the data better and made me curious to check whether the your findings are true or not.
 Tooltip and textbox makes it easy for verification.

-Anu:   Tooltip is allowing me to map the size of the circle with its numbers.
-Total flights per year value allows me to check the specified findings.
+Anu:   Tooltip is helping me to map the size of the circle with its numbers.
+Total flights per year value allows me to investigate on the described findings.